NREL/dencity-gem/README.md

 ```ruby
 structure_response = d.upload_structure(<user_defined_id>, <analysis_id>, <structure_file_path>)
 ```
+When uploading a structure, the combination of user_id and user_defined_id will be checked.
+If a structure with the same user_id and user_defined_id already exists on DEnCity.org, it will be updated; otherwise, a new structure will be created.

 ### Upload a file
 Files can be attached to an uploaded structure.
 You will need to pass in the filepath as well as the desired filename on DEnCity.org.
 If no filename is specified, the file's current name will be used.